rherwig/template-react-ssr/README.md

 This example shows how to configure routing ExpressJS.
 This can be used to create an API to work alongside your frontend application.

+### Redux (feature/redux)
+This example shows how to integrate [redux](https://redux.js.org) along with server-side rendering as well as hot-reloading.
+It features a simple store with preloaded state from the server as well as state hydration on the client.

 ## Development
 To start development, follow these steps: